KratosMultiphysics/Kratos/docs/pages/Kratos/Processes/Checking/check_same_modelpart_using_skin_distance_process.md

 Checks that two modelparts are the same using the skin distance of both modelparts over an auxuliary background mesh.

+Please note that checks process do not produce an output, and will only print its result.

 ## Parameters & Defaults

 ```json